Anat12527/BlogA/README.md

 <div>

 ### Motivation :muscle:

-<a href='https://www.freepik.com/vectors/background'>Background vector created by freepik - www.freepik.com</a>

-I am a big lover of books, and I love to share my thoughts and opinions on what I read, so I thought it was about time that I created a book blog.Happy reading!
+I am a big lover of books, and I love to share my thoughts and opinions on what I read, so I thought it was about time that I created a book blog.
+Also and most important the purpose of this blog is to make people be aware of reading importance and the benefits of it.
+In all, the importance of a book to help us learn and understand things cannot be underestimated.
+Happy reading!

 ### Description :pencil: